sharif9911/Interactive-Covid-19-India--Dashboard-with-in-Jupyter-Notebook/README.md

 		Note: To access the Source code, navigate to the last cell and click on "toggle user/developer mode".

-Feel free to ping me on linkedin handle incase of any queries: www.linkedin.com/in/sharief9911.
+Feel free to ping me on linkedin handle, incase of any queries: www.linkedin.com/in/sharief9911.

 Contributors:
 Dadu Sharief (GRIET)